-IMF chief Christine Lagarde, speaking in Tokyo, backed callsto give the country two more years, up to 2016, to cut its debtmountain to 120 percent of GDP from 165 percent in 2011.
+IMF chief Christine Lagarde, speaking in Tokyo, backed callsto give the country two more years to meet its budget deficitreduction targets. .

 The IMF is also pressing official lenders such as euro zonepaymaster Germany to take a "haircut" on their Greek debtsimilar to that swallowed by private bondholders this year.

 With elections in 2013, Berlin is resisting, but Germany'sleading economic institutes warned on Thursday that withoutfurther debt restructuring the Greek economy would not make it.